 Illinois faculty are producing important scholarship on the history, literature, memory, and artistic representation of genocide and trauma.
 Recent, new, and forthcoming books by faculty in our program consider the history, implications, and aftereffects of the Holocaust in Austria, France, Germany, Russia/the Soviet Union, and the United States.

 Faculty offer courses at the undergraduate and graduate levels through departments such as Anthropology, Comparative Literature, English, German, History, Religion, and Slavic Studies.
 A unique Graduate Certifcate in Holocaust, Genocide, and Memory Studies has been offered since 2009.

 HGMS is pleased to be part of a new international collaborative initiative for graduate studies, Mnemonics: Network for Memory Studies.
 Together with programs in Belgium, Denmark, Sweden, the UK, and the US, we will organize annual seminars where graduate students will have the opportunity to exchange ideas with their peers and leading scholars in memory studies.
 In June 2016 we will be hosting the annual Mnemonics Summer School.
 The theme will be "The Other Side of Memory: Forgetting, Denial, Repression."

 In 2013, the Iniative deubted its blog, Days and Memory, to publicize and report on our local activities and to provide a space for wide-ranging, open discussion of issues pertinent to trauma and memory studies.
-Since 2013, an affiliated faculty and graduate student, The Future of Trauma and Memory Studies, has also organized many on-campus events, including a gradaute student conference in Spring 2014 and a film series in Spring 2015.
+Since 2013, an affiliated faculty and graduate student reading group, The Future of Trauma and Memory Studies, has also organized many on-campus events, including a gradaute student conference in Spring 2014 and a film series in Spring 2015.